 Acoustical Engineering

-Acoustical engineers are problem solvers and opportunity makers involving sound in the natural or made world.
-Their focus may be concerned with limiting unwanted sound (noise) or improving and enhancing sound quality.
-Students interested in acoustical engineering are sometimes musicians, or have an interest in how sound impacts the environment around us.
+The Multidisciplinary Engineering (MDE) concentration of Acoustical Engineering attracts problem solvers and opportunity makers interested in sound in the natural or made world.
+Acoustical engineers may be concerned with limiting unwanted sound (noise) or improving and enhancing sound quality.
+Students interested in acoustical engineering are sometimes musicians or have an interest in how sound impacts the environment around us.
+View this MDE concentration's plan of study.

 In the News